 Amreen is a researcher, working across IPPR North, and the Migration, Trade and Communities team.

-Amreen was a key contributor to the report Access Denied: The impact of the hostile environment report, which analysed Home Office policies that contributed to the Windrush scandal, and proposed ways to reform current systems of immigration enforcement.
-She also was an author on IPPR North’s 2020/21 State of the North Report: Power up, level up, rise up, playing a leading role in the analysis of power, including diversity among elected representatives, in the north.
+Amreen was a key contributor to the report Beyond the hostile environment which analysed Home Office policies that contributed to the Windrush scandal, and proposed ways to reform current systems of immigration enforcement.
+She also was an author on IPPR North’s 2021/22 State of the North: Powering northern excellence playing a role in tracking the progress and delivery of the promises made under the ‘levelling up’ agenda.

-Amreen has appeared on BBC and Times Radio, and her writing has been featured in the Guardian and on the Fabian Society blog.
+Amreen has appeared on BBC, ITV and Times Radio, and her writing has been featured in the Guardian and on the Fabian Society blog.
 She is also a member of the NEON spokesperson network.